Best NFC Tags for Proof of Presence?

 Literally hundreds of millions of tags are scanned to deliver proof of presence.
 This method is trusted because:

-Below is a checklist you should run through before ordering your tags:
+Below is a checklist you should run through before you buy NFC tags.

 Environment

-What are the environmental elements the tag will be exposed to?
-There are some toughened tags that can handle +60 and -30 degrees Celsius, withstand weather storms and washing machines.
-There are some tags that look great but can only handle an air-conditioned office.
+What kind of environment will you expose the tag to?
+There are some toughened tags that can handle +60 and -30 degrees celsius, withstand weather storms and washing machines.
+There are some tags that look great but can only handle air-conditioned offices.

 Tags will lose their adhesion if affixed to surfaces that expand and contract, therefore avoid placing them on wood.